FuadAbdelhadi/capstone-project/my-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+Jo startup’s is an online platform where user can look up and find active startups in Jordan.
+It provides an easy way for users to find startups from any sector a user is interested in.
+It provides a responsive beautiful, easy to use web design layout to make it more interesting and accessible.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.